pfapi/cicd-template/README.md

 * main - keeps the latest released and production code, only accept pull requests from the development.
 * development - keeps the latest development code, only accept pull requests from feature branches.
-* feature branches - where actual development works happen
+* feature branches - where development works happen
+* branch (development) of a forked repo - where development works happen

 ## Workflows

-1) when a pull request from a feature branch to the development is submitted
+1) When a pull request from a feature branch to the development is submitted

-    a) tests workflow runs automatically and will merge the code.
+    a) tests workflow runs automatically. if the tests pass, it will merge the code.

     b) after merging the code, tests workflow publishes major.minor.patch-beta.x versioned npm packages.

-2) when a forked pull request from a forked repo to the development is submitted
+2) When a forked pull request of a forked repo to the development is submitted

-    a) the forked pull request will wait for approval depending on settings
+    a) the forked pull request will wait for approval or runs automatically, depending on settings.

-    b) after that, tests workflow runs automatically but will not merge the code
+    b) after that, tests workflow runs but will not merge the code.

-    c) owner of the repo will manually merge the code and manually run the action tests.
+    c) to get major.minor.patch-beta.x versioned npm packages, owner needs to manually merge and start the action tests.

-    d) tests workflow publishes major.minor.patch-beta.x versioned npm packages.

-3) when a pull request from the development branch to the main is submitted
+3) When a pull request from the development branch to the main is submitted (release pull request)

-    a) release workflow runs automatically and will merge the code if the tests pass
+    a) release workflow runs automatically and will merge the code if the tests pass.

     b) release workflow publishes major.minor.patch versioned npm packages.

-    c) release workflow also generate github release tagged with the version
+    c) release workflow also generate github release tagged with the version.

-4) creating to-release issue
+4) Creating to-release issue

     a) when an issue title starts with to-release created, the to-release workflow is triggered.